-- and any other party as appropriate, has a single document containing all of the points that are to be argued. - 68F.2 The appellant's skeleton argument, if any, must be served no later than 21 days before the hearing date, and the respondent's skeleton argument, if any, no later than 14 days before the hearing date, unless otherwise directed by the Court. - 68F.3 A skeleton argument, if provided, should contain a numbered list of the points the advocate intends to argue, grouped under each ground of appeal, and stated in no more than one or two sentences.
+- 39F.1 Advocates should always ensure that the Court, and any other party as appropriate, has a single document containing all of the points that are to be argued.
+The appeal notice must comply with the requirements of CrimPR Part 39.
+In cases of an appeal against conviction, advocates must serve a skeleton argument when the appeal notice does not sufficiently outline the grounds of the appeal, particularly in cases where a complex or novel point of law has been raised.
+In an appeal against sentence it may be helpful for an advocate to serve a skeleton argument when a complex issue is raised. - 39F.2 The appellant's skeleton argument, if any, must be served no later than 21 days before the hearing date, and the respondent's skeleton argument, if any, no later than 14 days before the hearing date, unless otherwise directed by the Court.

+39F.3 A skeleton argument, if provided, should contain a numbered list of the points the advocate intends to argue, grouped under each ground of appeal, and stated in no more than one or two sentences.
 It should be as succinct as possible.
-Advocates should ensure that the correct Criminal Appeal Office number appears at the beginning of the respondent's notice and any skeleton argument and that their names are at the end.
+Advocates should ensure that the correct Criminal Appeal Office number and the date on which the document was served appear at the beginning of any document and that their names are at the end.

-CPD Appeal 68G: CRIMINAL APPEAL OFFICE SUMMARIES
+CPD IX Appeal 39G: CRIMINAL APPEAL OFFICE SUMMARIES